 When it comes to data safety on the Internet, an average user may think that such matters as end-to-end encryption do not concern him.
 Indeed, in the case of chatting with friends and relatives with no personal data involved, you can rely on luck and do not worry about the safety of your messages and end-to-end encryption issues.

-But nowadays, data exchange via the Internet includes online banking and shopping, sending scans of personal documents, airline tickets, etc. That’s why even if you do not own valuable corporate information it won’t be superfluous to understand the principles of end-to-end encryption in messaging apps.
-Support of such functionality in enterprise apps can be critical if you want to avoid possible man-in-the-middle attacks and save valuable data from eavesdroppers.
+But nowadays, data exchange via the Internet includes online banking and shopping, sending scans of personal documents, airline tickets, etc. That’s why even if you do not own valuable corporate information, it won’t be superfluous to understand the principles of end-to-end encryption in messaging apps.
+Support for such functionality in enterprise apps can be critical if you want to avoid possible man-in-the-middle attacks and save valuable data from eavesdroppers.

 Here we are going to describe the following:

 The majority of experts on information security admits that end-to-end encryption is one of the most reliable methods to secure data exchange.
 According to this approach, the messages that are transmitted between end-to-end encryption applications can be read only by the users of these apps but not by any third party.
 Such functionality can be achieved by using unique keys for data encryption and decryption.
 Only the end users can generate and store these keys.